NNSY People Development Pillar Team: Driving the Mission by Strengthening the Team

 |0

-This work, NNSY People Development Pillar Team: Driving the Mission by Strengthening the Team, by Daniel DeAngelis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NNSY People Development Pillar Team: Driving the Mission by Strengthening the Team, by Allison Conti, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NNSY People Development Pillar Team: Driving the Mission by Strengthening the Team

 LEAVE A COMMENT

-Note: Editor’s Note: Norfolk Naval Shipyard’s Strategic Framework is a tool to communicate the shipyard’s mission and vision statements, and shows how initiatives executed across the command tie together with why NNSY exists—to deliver warships.
-In order to bridge the gap between mission and vision, NNSY has identified four critical focus areas—our pillars.
-These pillars are the highest priority strategic focus areas we must urgently work to improve.
-They are Infrastructure; Dependable Mission Delivery; People Development; and Process Improvement and Innovation.